dgullis/acebook/DOCUMENTATION.md

 ```
 cd frontend
-; npm run dev
+npm run dev
 ```

-You should now be able to open your browser and go to http://localhost:3000/
+You should now be able to open your browser and go to http://localhost:5173/ to see the homepage

 ### Architecture